xelatihy/yocto-gl/docs/yocto_gl.md

     bool req = false);
 ~~~

-parse a flag from the command line
+Pase a flag from the command line.

 #### Function parse_opt()